Increasing Ethnic and Gender Diversity in EconomicsWednesday 18 Nov 2020

 Widening Participation and Outreach

 The Department of Economics is also working hard to increase diversity amongst students and staff at Warwick.
-In addition to embracing the national Discover Economics campaign as reported in October 2019, the Department contributes to the University's initiatives to increase diversity within economics, including:
+In addition to embracing the national Discover Economics campaign as reported in October 2019Link opens in a new window, the Department contributes to the University's initiatives to increase diversity within economics, including:

 - Sutton Trust Summer School